TimescaleDB vs PostgreSQL in Rails: When Each Makes Sense

 Frequently Updated Rows

-If rows change often, a normal PostgreSQL table is usually the right choice.
+If rows change often after creation, a normal PostgreSQL table is the right choice.

 Core Business Entities

-User accounts, subscriptions, products, invoices - these are not time-series data, even if they have timestamps.
+Never put core domain tables - user accounts, subscriptions, products, invoices - into hypertables.
+These are not time-series data, even if they have timestamps.
+Having a created_at column does not make something time-series.

-Forcing TimescaleDB onto core domain tables is a modeling error.
-It conflates temporal attributes with temporal identity.
+Forcing TimescaleDB onto core domain tables conflates temporal attributes with temporal identity.
+It is a modeling error that adds complexity without benefit.

 Small or Moderately Sized Datasets